 This is my 3rd story on this site.
 I know I said that this is a Christmas story because it will probably be finished by the time Christmas rolls around, but writing it is going a lot faster than previously expected.
 It will be finished a lot sooner.
 I hope you like it.
 I do not own the A-Team or make money from this story.
 All rights belong to Stephen J. Cannell.

 Chapter One: The Trip to Massachusetts

 It was early in the morning.
 Face was sleeping in his bed when his father charged into the room.
-"Wake up, Kid!" yelled an ecstatic Hannibal.
-Hannibal shook Face to wake him up.
+"Wake up, Kid!" yelled an ecstatic Hannibal as he shook Face to wake him up.

 "What the hell do you want?
-It's three in the morning!" whispered a groggy, agitated Face.
+It's three in the morning!" whispered a groggy, irritated Face.

 "How would you like you to meet your Aunt Izzy?"

 "I'm pretty sure she can wait an hour or two so I can get some sleep!"
 Face muttered.